uhi22/pyPLC/readme.md

 - Charging status is shown on OLED display.
 Details in [hardware.md](doc/hardware.md)
 - RaspberryPi 3 configured to auto-start the PEV software as service.
 Startup time around 21 seconds from power-up until the SLAC starts.
 Details in [installation_on_raspberry.md](doc/installation_on_raspberry.md)

+### 2023-03-03 v0.6 Tea-Time on Alpitronics charger
+Made a tea, using the RaspberryPi3 and tpLink modem on Alpitronics hypercharger.

 ### Test results on real-world chargers

 See [charger_test_results.md](doc/charger_test_results.md)